operate-bsv/op_agent-js/README.md

 * API changes.
 The current implmentation closely mirrors the design of the [Elixir agent](https://github.com/operate-bsv/op_agent).
 Elixir and JavaScript semantics are quite different so over time the API design may change to reflect more idiomatic JavaScript styles.
 * Error handling sucks.
 If something goes wrong, especially in the Lua VM, the error you get back will almost certainly not be very useful.
 This will be improved over time.
 * Bundle size.
-The minimised bundle currently weights in at over 700kb!
+The minimised bundle currently weighs in at over 700kb!
 I think it will be possible to get this under 300kb, but this will take work and time.

 ## License